Canon T6s vs Sony A99

 Travel and landscape photographers will find it useful that the A99 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the T6s and the A99 have been discontinued, but can regularly be found used on eBay.
-The A99 was replaced by the Sony A99 II, while the T6s was followed by the Canon 77D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Both the T6s and the A99 have been discontinued, but can regularly be found used on ebay.
+The A99 was replaced by the Sony A99, while the T6s was followed by the Canon 77D.
+Further information on the features and operation of the T6s and A99 can be found, respectively, in the Canon T6s Manual (free pdf) or the online Sony A99 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon T6s or the Sony A99 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.